JoelFieldCode/movie-api/readme.md

 If you don't want to set up this API locally then you can just use the Front-End App & the Apiary document to see how all the routes respond.
+I will keep this API up at https://movie-api-joelfieldcode.c9users.io/movieAPI/public/

 Instructions (if you want to run this API locally):